-Breastfeeding is great for moms, too.
-It burns calories and helps shrink the uterus, so nursing moms get back in shape quicker.
-Breastfeeding also may protect mom from breast and ovarian cancer.
+Breastfeeding is great for moms too.
+It burns calories, so nursing moms get back in shape quicker.
+Breastfeeding also may protect mom from breast cancer and ovarian cancer.

 Some moms find breastfeeding easier and quicker than formula feeding — it needs no preparation, and you don't run out of breast milk in the middle of the night.
 Also, breastfeeding costs little.
 Nursing mothers do need to eat more and may want to buy nursing bras and pads, a breast pump, or other equipment.
 But these expenses are generally less than the cost of formula.

 Breastfeeding meets a variety of emotional needs for both moms and babies — the skin-to-skin contact can enhance the emotional connection, and providing complete nourishment can help a new mother feel confident in her ability to care for her newborn.

 Limitations of Breastfeeding

 With all the good things known about breastfeeding, why doesn't every mother choose to breastfeed?

 Breastfeeding requires a big commitment from a mother.
 Some new moms feel tied down by the demands of a nursing newborn.
-Since breast milk is easily digested, breastfed babies tend to eat more often than babies who are fed formula.
+Because breast milk is easily digested, breastfed babies tend to eat more often than babies who are fed formula.
 This means mom may find herself in demand as often as every 2 or 3 hours in the first few weeks.
 This can be tiring, but it's not long before babies feed less frequently and sleep longer at night.

 Some new mothers need to get back to work outside the home or separate from their babies from time to time for other reasons.
 Some of these moms opt for formula feeding so other caregivers can give the baby a bottle.
 Mothers who want to continue breastfeeding can use a breast pump to collect breast milk to be given in a bottle so their babies still get its benefits even when mom isn't available to breastfeed.